coreyarms/mysql-types-generator/README.md

 - `db` : **Required** - the database connection and credentials
 - `output` : **Required** - the path to a directory where all the type files will be created. ***WARNING: This directory will be emptied and overwritten.***
-- `suffix` : Optional - a string appended to the PascalCase Type name
+- `suffix` : Optional - a string appended to the PascalCase Type name (`PO` in the example refers to `Persistence Object` but you should use whatever convention you wish)
 - `ignoreTables` : Optional - a list of tables to ignore; types won't be generated for these

 Run this file after running your database migrations.
 For example with `knex` :